-Dakota Nutrition Elderberry Supplements Contain Little Elderberry, Class Action Says
+August 16, 2023 – Dakota Nutrition Elderberry Supplements Class Action Dropped by Plaintiff

 Dakota Nutrition’s elderberry supplements are falsely marketed as “extra strength” and contain far less elderberry than consumers are led to expect, a proposed class action claims.